MSC Seashore

 MSC Seashore is a Seaside EVO-class cruise ship built for MSC Cruises at the Fincantieri shipyard in Monfalcone, Italy.
 As of August 2021, she became the lead ship of MSC's Seaside EVO class, a sub-class of the Seaside-class of ships built with larger dimensions.
-She will be joined by sister ship named MSC Seascape scheduled for delivery in November 2022.
+She was joined by sister ship MSC Seascape, since delivery in November 2022.

 History

 Planning and construction

 On 29 November 2017, at the delivery ceremony of MSC Seaside, MSC announced it had signed an order with Italian shipbuilder Fincantieri worth €1.8 billion for two new cruise ships, scheduled for delivery in 2021 and 2023, respectively.
-The two ships will make up the Seaside EVO-class, described as a "further evolution of the Seaside-class prototype" established by MSC Seaside and MSC Seaview.
+The two ships make up the Seaside EVO-class, described as a "further evolution of the Seaside-class prototype" established by MSC Seaside and MSC Seaview.
 The order for the first Seaside EVO ship replaced an order originally placed for a third Seaside-class vessel.
-Once delivered in summer 2021, the first Seaside EVO ship will become the largest ship to have been built in Italy.
+The first Seaside EVO ship would become the largest ship to have been built in Italy.

 On 26 November 2018, MSC revealed the name of the first Seaside EVO ship as MSC Seashore, the same day it held the steel-cutting ceremony for the ship at Fincantieri's shipyard in Monfalcone.
 On 19 September 2019, the keel laying ceremony was performed for the ship, in which two coins were placed under the ship's keel for good fortune.
 She was floated out on 20 August 2020 and moved to a wet dock to complete her outfitting work.
 MSC Seashore was delivered in July 2021.

-On 22 December 2021, a 15-year old died after falling from a balcony on the ship.
+On 22 December 2021, a 15-year-old died after falling from a balcony on the ship.
 The cruise line reported that it appeared to have been a suicide.